ClickHouse/ClickHouse/docs/en/sql-reference/functions/json-functions.md

 **Arguments**

 -   `json` — [String](../../sql-reference/data-types/string.md) with valid JSON.
--   `p, a, t, h` — Comma-separated indices or keys that specify the path to the inner field in a nested JSON object.
-Each argument can be either a [string](../../sql-reference/data-types/string.md) to get the field by the key or an [integer](../../sql-reference/data-types/int-uint.md) to get the N-th field (indexed from 1, negative integers count from the end).
+-   `a, b, c...` — Comma-separated indices or keys that specify the path to the inner field in a nested JSON object.
+Each argument can be either a [String](../../sql-reference/data-types/string.md) to get the field by the key or an [Integer](../../sql-reference/data-types/int-uint.md) to get the N-th field (indexed from 1, negative integers count from the end).
 If not set, the whole JSON is parsed as the top-level object.
 Optional parameter.

 **Returned value**